MichaelCurrin/learn-to-code/intro_to_coding.md

 		- Python
 		- Node (JavaScript that runs on a server).
 - Frontend development could be a developer's focus.
 	- This is the part that the user does see.
-Th- on the the website or the mobile app.
+This is the web page that user sees in the browser, or the mobile app they download and use on their mobile device.
-	- This covers User Interface (UI) which is the elements the user see and interacts.
+	- This areas covers User Interface (UI) which is the elements the user see and interacts.
 As well as User Experience (UX) which deals with the movement around the page and movement between pages of the application - this is where one talks about the flow or the customer journey and design.
 	- The tasks might involve updating the visual elements, add a new flow, changing styles or images, updating content,  fixing styling problems on certain screen sizes or devices or making the movement around the application smooth and easy.
 	- The programming skills for browser-based development are usually
 		- HTML
 		- CSS
 		- JavaScript
+	- For mobile app development, there are many choices
+		- Android
+			- Java (
+			- Kotlin (A new
 - Fullstack development is becoming more common - where you work in the backend and the frontend of one service (or product).
 This means you have to understand how to do the backend and frontend areas covered above.
 - - Ruby (usually using "Ruby on Rails", where Rails is the framework).